 “I have been known to delve into exotic fiction as well.
 Anyway, have you read that book, ‘Rebecca’?”

 “No. I haven’t even heard of it.”

 Alazne nods slowly.

 “It’s a love story.
 The main character is pursued romantically by a rich man who brings her to live in his mansion.
-As she struggles to fit in a role that she doesn’t feel prepared for, the ghost of another woman, the titular Rebecca, haunts every corner of that place, figuratively, as well as every nuance of the protagonist’s relationship with the man who chose to love her.”
+As she struggles to fit in a role for which she doesn’t feel prepared, the ghost of another woman, the titular Rebecca, haunts every corner of that place, figuratively, as well as every nuance of the protagonist’s relationship with the man who chose to love her.”

-I shift my weight in the chair, as I suddenly feel uncomfortable.
+I shift my weight in the chair, as I feel uncomfortable.

 “It sounds a lot like ‘Jane Eyre’.”

 Alazne opens her mouth to question my words, but then chuckles.

 “Alright, but do you get why I brought up Daphne du Maurier’s book?”